hexparrot/mineos-node/README.md

 Docker
 ------
-Clone the repository on the host OS, then run:

-    docker run -itdP --name=mineos-node hexparrot/mineos-node

-Specify the ports manually if you do not want them to change when restarting the container.
-For example:
+For any ports other than 25565, you should manually add the ports:

-    docker run -itd -p 8443:8443 -p 25565:25565 -p 25566:25566 -p 25567:25567 -p 25568:25568 -p 25569:25569 --name=mineos-node hexparrot/mineos-node
+    docker run -itd -p 8443:8443 -p 25565:25565 -v /var/games/minecraft:/var/games/minecraft hexparrot/mineos:node-ubuntu

 Things to watch out for
 ------